-Everywhere you can travel as soon as lockdown ends. 😎
+Everywhere we can travel as soon as holidays resume. 😎

 The Holiday Extras Deckchair Index

-Updated 1st March 2021: Even with the UK in lockdown, the Deckchair Index looks ahead to when we can travel again and all the countries that are either open right now or planning to open up once leisure travel resumes.
+Updated March 31 2021: Even with overseas holidays yet to restart, the Deckchair Index looks ahead to when we can travel again and all the countries that are either open right now or planning to open up once leisure travel resumes.

-Currently, the UK government thinks May 17th is the earliest we might be getting on a plane again, and even now there's 10% of countries open to visitors and plenty more making plans to welcome us back for the summer.
+Currently, the UK government thinks May 17 is the earliest we might be getting on a plane again, and by then we expect 52% of holiday destinations tp be open to visitors - with plenty more making plans to welcome us back for the summer.

-So if loike us your feet are itching and wondering what'll happen at the end of lockdown - rest assured there's already plenty, travel-wise, to look forward to.
+So if like us your feet are itching and wondering what'll happen at the end of lockdown - rest assured there's already plenty, travel-wise, to look forward to.